 What to Look For: Problematic Drug & Substance Use

-Learn about the thoughts, feelings, behaviours and physical symptoms associated with problematic drug and substance use.
+Learn about the thoughts, feelings, behaviours and physical symptoms of problematic drug and substance use.

-The symptoms listed below are ones that show up early on, there may be other symptoms that develop later.
-It is important to understand the effects and risks associated with drugs and substance use to make an informed decision and prevent it from becoming a problem in your life.
+The symptoms listed below are ones that show up early on.
+There may be other symptoms that develop later.
+It is important to understand the effects and risks connected to drugs and substance use.
+Then you will be able to make an informed decision and prevent it from becoming a problem in your life.

 Physical Signs add

+Remember, symptoms are changes from your usual routines or habits.
 Not everyone experiences the same set of symptoms or to the same level.
-A person may be diagnosed with a substance use disorder when symptoms are strong, continual and get in the way of a person’s life.
+Not everyone experiences the same set of symptoms or to the same level.
+A person may be diagnosed with a substance use disorder when symptoms are strong, on-going and get in the way of a person’s life.

 Concerned about someone else?

-It can be difficult to understand why a friend uses alcohol or substances so often.
+It can be hard to understand why a friend uses alcohol or substances so often.
 For information on how to support a friend visit, Concerned About a Friend’s Alcohol or Substance Use.

 Families are often the first to notice changes and become concerned.
 For information on how to support a young person, visit Supporting a Family Member.